mauri870/go-ringbuffer/README.md

 - Thread-safe implementation: A lock-free ring buffer implementation using atomic operations.
 - Generics ready
 - Flexible capacity: Set the capacity of the ring buffer upon initialization.
+- Simple interface: Push and Pop methods
-- Efficient push and pop operations: Constant time complexity O(1).
+- Efficient operations: Constant time complexity O(1).
 - High performance: Designed to be efficient for concurrent operations with minimal synchronization overhead.
 - Faster than container/ring and more memory efficient
 - Zero memory allocations (besides the initial buffer)